varunon9/webRTC/README.md

 Running this project
 ---------

-Execute 'npm install' to install dependencies on your machine
+1. Execute 'npm install' to install dependencies on your machine

-Execute 'node index.js' to start server
+2. Execute 'node index.js' or `nodemon` to start server

-Visit 'localhost:3500' in web browser to connect.
+3. Visit 'localhost:3500' in web browser to connect.

 That's all.
 From there you can continue further.

+#### Feedback/Query?

+contact: varunon9@gmail.com